 - In warm areas like Arizona, broccoli is grown in the late fall and winter months.

-- In the low desert of Arizona plant broccoli seeds from late August – December and plant broccoli transplants from October – January
+- In the low desert of Arizona plant broccoli seeds outside from late August – December and plant broccoli transplants from October – January

 - Although it likes cooler temperatures, broccoli needs at least 6 hours of sun.